Medical Travel - Medical Outsourcing from USA Medical Tourism Procedures Destinations About Us Member Services

 Health Business Blog - David Williams - June 27, 2007

-I spoke with Patrick Marsek earlier today and asked him about what kinds of patients are good candidates for medical travel, who should use a medical travel agency instead of planning a trip themselves, and what some of the differences are between medical travel to Central/South America and travel to Southeast Asia.
+I spoke with Patrick Marsek earlier today and asked him about what kinds of patients are good candidates for medical travel, who should use a medical travel agency instead of planning a trip themselves, and what some of the differences are between health tourism to Central/South America and travel to Southeast Asia.

 news sentinal